California Birth Injury Attorney

 Facts About Birth Injuries

-There are two main types of injuries that can occur during the birth/delivery process; injuries from a lack of oxygen to the brain and injuries from trauma.
+There are two main types of birth injuries that can occur during the birth/delivery process; injuries from a lack of oxygen to the brain and injuries from trauma.
 Lack of oxygen to the brain, known as hypoxia or asphyxia, can cause life-long disability, depending on the area of the brain affected and degree and duration of oxygen deprivation.
 The process of birth often causes a small reduction in oxygen supply to the brain and many babies are born with some evidence of asphyxia at birth, which is called birth depression.
 However, because of the reserve supply of oxygen and blood that is provided to the baby in the uterus through the placenta, most babies who are born with some depression at birth or hypoxia can be quickly and easily treated with some stimulation after birth and such babies rarely, if ever, suffer any significant injury to their brain.

 All of these conditions can present an obstetrical emergency which can result in requiring that the the baby be delivered quickly, usually by an emergency cesarean section.
 While most hospitals can perform a cesarean section with 30 minutes of the decision by the obstetrician for such surgery, these obstetrical emergencies often require a delivery within 15-20 minutes or less to prevent any significant brain injury in the baby.